alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 10**: The framework separates response logic from rendering.
 A _system act_ is a simple object representing "something to communicate to the user."
 In this case the `LiteralContentAct` is used to communicate some arbitrary literal content.
-The framework defines various system acts that have precise purposes, and developers can create new ones, too.
+The framework defines various system acts that have precise purposes and developers can create new ones too.
 System acts are an intermediate representation that are converted to a complete `Response` during the rendering phase; in this skill the default rendering logic is sufficient and causes the `LiteralContentAct` to add its literal content to the `Response.outputSpeech`.